DSlovic/Kvizuma/README.md

 # Kvizuma
-Educational mobile game for children
+Educational mobile game for children.
+Made using Android studio.
+Details are in documentation (pdf).